Victoria Gau, Artistic Director

 Known as a strong advocate for American composers and for fostering ongoing expression in music, Ms. Gau has conducted premieres of works by Jorge Martin, Charlie Barnett, Scott Pender, Joel Friedman, and Alistair Coleman.
-Most recent world premieres include Beside the Golden Door by Kim Allen and Kathryn Kluge, as well as a new version of Illuminismo, a concerto for percussion and saxophone by Andrian Pertout. and in spring 2019, Gau conducted the world premiere of Scott Pender’s Oedipus: Suite for Large Orchestra.
+Most recent world premieres include Beside the Golden Door by Kim Allen and Kathryn Kluge; a new version of Illuminismo, a concerto for percussion and saxophone by Andrian Pertout; and in spring 2019, the world premiere of Scott Pender’s Oedipus: Suite for Large Orchestra.

 Maestra Gau is well-known in the Washington DC area for her work as an opera conductor.
 She has served as Artistic Director and Music Director/Conductor of the Other Opera Company in Bethesda, Maryland, which she co-founded in 1992.
-She has also served as music director for such Washington area companies as The Washington Savoyards, Victorian Lyric Opera Company, Annapolis Opera Musicales, the Eldbrook Opera Ensemble, and the IN-Series, where she returns this season as music director for Verdi’s Rigoletto.
-Ms. Gau has served on the opera faculty at George Mason University, and worked as a vocal coach privately and in the Crittenden Opera Studio.
+She has also served as music director for such Washington area companies as The Washington Savoyards, Victorian Lyric Opera Company, Annapolis Opera Musicales, the Eldbrook Opera Ensemble, and IN Series.
+Ms. Gau has served on the opera faculty at George Mason University and worked as a vocal coach privately and in the Crittenden Opera Studio.
 She has toured with Odyssey Opera Theatre and the Baltimore Opera Company, performing educational outreach in schools throughout the state of Maryland.

 Gau is in demand as a conductor and string educator at youth orchestra festivals from coast to coast.
 She was Director of the National Philharmonic’s Summer String Institutes and continues to conduct the Junior Institute Orchestra.
 She is the former conductor of the Young Virtuosi Chamber Orchestra, an elite group of string players from the DC Youth Orchestra Program, as well as the Akron Youth Symphony, and has conducted youth orchestra festivals in Virginia, Ohio, and New York.
 Recently Gau has been seen conducting Side-by Side events with DC-area youth orchestras and the National Symphony Orchestra at the Kennedy Center, the SOGO Conservatory Orchestra (Olympia, WA), the Vermont All-State Orchestra Festival, and the Maryland (2018) Senior All-State Orchestra.